S-a-a-h/S-a-a-h/README.md

 # Hi, I'm Samia

 ### Junior Cloud Engineer
-#### I have recently completed my Cloud Engineering Bootcamp training with AiCore
+#### I have completed my Cloud Engineering Bootcamp training with AiCore
-#### 🌱 I’m currently applying to relative roles in the UK and abroad!
+#### 🌱 I’m currently applying to engineering apprenticeships with an interest in Cloud Security
-#### 🤔 I’m looking for help with all things coding to continually enhance my skills!
+#### 🤔 I’m looking for help with all things coding to continually enhance my skills and am open to experience-based opportunities!

 Name: Samia A.
-Age: 27
+Age: 28

 Location:
 United Kingdom

 Qualifications:
-Bachelor of Science (Marine Vertebrate Zoology) from Bangor University
-Senior Watersports Instructor
+BSc Marine Vertebrate Zoology (Bangor University)
 Yoga Instructor (In Training)

 Languages: